 Our topic are long term variations of the geomagnetic core field on time scales from decades to millennia.
 Investigations of the long term evolution of the past magnetic field are used to make inferences about the dynamics of the outer core and the geodynamo processes that produce the field.
 They also provide estimates of the long term variation in the magnetospheric shielding against solar wind and galactic cosmic rays.
 Knowledge about past geomagnetic field variations and a better understanding of the underlying processes deep inside the Earth are necessary to estimate the future evolution of the geomagnetic field.
 Another application of our results lies in geomagnetic dating of archaeological material or lava flows and sediment cores, which are used, e.g., for environmental or climate studies.
+In particular, we reconstruct the extreme geomagnetic field changes during polarity reversals and excursions globally, in order to understand the underlying mechanisms.

 Two categories of data form the important basis for our work: directly observed data and paleomagnetic data obtained in laboratory work.